Babas10/ADA_JEX2017/Project/README.md

 ## A list of research questions you would like to address during the project.
 - What are important health issues of the 21st century?
 - Impact of different behaviour/habits on health?
-- Malnutrition, undernourishment or overconsumption of specific food could hqve an impact on the health issues.
+- Malnutrition, undernourishment or overconsumption of specific food could have an impact on the health issues.

 # Dataset
 ## List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.